Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

-Lowering the jet kinetic power lowers its propagation efficiency as well as its stability.
-Starting from our fiducial test cases CygX1 and CygX3, we reduced the jet power by a factor of 10 (CygX1\_mP) and 2 (CygX3\_mP) via reduction of the jet density at constant beam speed, as detailed in Tables \ref{tab:CygX1params} and \ref{tab:CygX3params} in the Appendix.
-In these modified settings, the jets are expected to propagate slower and to be more prone to instabilities due to a smaller inertial mass density as long as the jet isn't disrupted by the stellar wind as pointed out in \cite{perucho20103d}.
-This happens for run CygX1\_mP as visible Fig. \ref{fig:CygX1mP_vx}.
-At constant beam speed $v_b$, the amplitude of speed variations along the trend defined in the beginning of this section and the timescales at which they occur are controlled by the injected kinetic power but the trend itself is not affected.
+A decrease in the jet kinetic power decreases its propagation efficiency as well as its stability.
+Starting from our fiducial test cases CygX1 and CygX3, we reduced the jet power by a factor of 10 (CygX1\_mP) and 2 (CygX3\_mP) via reducing the jet density at constant beam speed, as detailed in Tables \ref{tab:CygX1params} and \ref{tab:CygX3params} in the appendix.
+In these modified settings, the jets are expected to propagate more slowly and to be more prone to instabilities because the inertial mass density is lower as long as the jet is not disrupted by the stellar wind, as pointed out in \cite{perucho20103d}.
+This occurs for run CygX1\_mP, as shown in Fig. \ref{fig:CygX1mP_vx}.
+At constant beam speed $v_b$, the amplitude of the speed variations along the trend defined in the beginning of this section and the timescales at which they occur are controlled by the injected kinetic power, but the trend itself is not affected.

-Fig. \ref{fig:CygX1_params} shows propagation plots for runs CygX1 (red) and CygX1\_mP (blue), with the same parameters except for $\rho_b$ which is 10 times smaller in the latter case.
-The weak jet displays a different behaviour as the beam is strongly bent away by the wind and then broken down by instabilities after t = 8000 s, as visible in red Fig. \ref{fig:CygX1mP_vx} drawn at t = 10 000 s.
-The beam mixes with the cocoon further away from the contact discontinuity and the momentum flowing from the reverse shock at beam head is partly dissipated in the cocoon.
-This smoothes the effects of beam head oscillations on the jet head dynamics as well as slowing down the jet propagation.
+Figure \ref{fig:CygX1_params} shows propagation plots for runs CygX1 (red) and CygX1\_mP (blue), with the same parameters except for $\rho_b$ , which is ten times smaller in the second case.
+The weak jet displays a different behavior as the beam is strongly bent away by the wind and is then broken down by instabilities after t = 8000 s, as shown in red in Fig. \ref{fig:CygX1mP_vx}, drawn at t = 10 000 s.
+The beam mixes with the cocoon farther away from the contact discontinuity, and the momentum flowing from the reverse shock at beam head is partly dissipated in the cocoon.
+This smoothes the effects of beam head oscillations on the jet head dynamics and also slows the jet propagation down.

-The propagation of runs CygX3 and CygX3\_mP is shown left of Fig. \ref{fig:CygX3_params}, $\rho_b$ is here divided by 2 between the two runs.
-In this case, the same remark about the shape of the speed plot holds: weaker jets show a similar evolution with smaller amplitudes in the global variations of jet velocity.
-But, contrary to the Cygnus X-1 case, a diminution of the density destabilizes the jet: the first speed peak which occurs when the jet propagation breaks from the momentum balance model happens earlier in the weak case, as well as the beginning of the speed fluctuations.
+The propagation of runs CygX3 and CygX3\_mP is shown in the left panel of Fig. \ref{fig:CygX3_params}. $\rho_b$ is here divided by 2 between the two runs.
+In this case, the remark about the shape of the speed plot holds also: weaker jets show a similar evolution with smaller amplitudes in the global variations of the jet velocity.
+In contrast to the Cygnus X-1 case, however, a decrease in density destabilizes the jet: the first speed peak that occurs when the jet propagation breaks from the momentum balance model occurs earlier in the weak case, and the speed fluctuations begin earlier.